alishir/ims-doc/server_less_arch.md

 Using [microservice architecture is a trend in telecom industries](https://www.kau.se/files/2017-11/Migrating%20a%20monolithic%20Telecom%20Application%20to%20Microservice%20Architecture%20on%20Google%20Kubernetes.pdf).

 There exists two type of services In a microservice architecture, stateful and stateless services.
 In order to support high availability we store states in external storage, in-memory data grid.
-We counld't use persistent storage because we require low latency access to the data.
+We counld't use persistent storage (e.g. a disk drive) because we require **low latency access** to the data.

+An in-memory data grid stores data on a cluster's main memory.
+To handle consistent data storage on a cluster, we use [Apache Ignite's clustering features](https://apacheignite.readme.io/docs/clustering).

 In order to developing manageable and scalable services we are going to use Function as a Service.
-OpenFaaS is the most popular FaaS implementation.
+OpenFaaS is the most popular FaaS implementation. **Update**: OpenFaaS was replaced with Google RPC after some investigations, as described in section Architecture Evolution History.

 ## Request Proxy
 This component receive requests from IMS.
 After parsing the request it serialized the request to protobuf message and call appropriated function via `Function Gateway`.